ministryofjustice/itpolicycontent/content/security/identifying-open-internet-tools.md

   - on the wider MOJ IT infrastructure and staff
 - the security characteristics of the OIT

-With these answers ready, you can seek permission to prototype the tool for performing the task.
-Do this by contacting your Line Manager and your Tech Support team, so that they know what your plan is and that you have approval to prototype.
+When you have the answers, ask permission to prototype the tool for performing the task.
+Do this by contacting your [Line Manager](https://intranet.justice.gov.uk/guidance/security/it-computer-security/line-manager-approval/) and your Tech Support team.
+Make sure that they know what your plan is.
+Ensure you have their approval to prototype.

-<a id="alpha"></a>
+<a id="acceptance"></a>

-### Alpha
+### Accept

 During this step, you use the prototype tool to perform the task.
 Take plenty of notes about how easy it is to configure and use the tool.
-While focusing on the main task, consider 'edge cases' or unusual scenarios where the tool might not be so successful.
+Think about 'edge cases' or unusual scenarios where the tool might not be so successful.

-At the end of the task, you should have collected enough evidence to show that:
+Collect evidence to show that:

 - the OIT aligns with MOJ good practice and obligations
 - it is capable of performing tasks for others within the MOJ
 - is it cost-effective
+- it does not represent an obvious threat to MOJ tasks or information

-In summary, you have collected material to help justify more serious consideration: acceptance.
+In summary, aim to collect material to help justify the claim that the OIT is acceptable for use within the MOJ.

+*Outline*

+- sanity check material with LM.
+- likewise with tech support
+- likewise with operational security
+- likewise with EUCS
+- request that the OIT is added to list in 'accept' state

-For more help with the Alpha step, contact your Line Manager and your Tech Support team.
+For more help with this step, contact your Line Manager and your Tech Support team.

-<a id="beta"></a>
+<a id="approved"></a>

-### Beta
+### Approve

-During the [Alpha](#alpha) step, you showed that the OIT is capable of performing tasks to advance MOJ business, and to do so in a way that aligns with MOJ good practice and obligations.
-However, you were almost certainly using the OIT in evaluation mode.
+During the [Accept](#acceptance) stage, you showed that:

+- the OIT is capable of performing tasks to advance MOJ business
+- the OIT works in a way that aligns with MOJ good practice and obligations

+During acceptance, you probably used the OIT in some kind of evaluation mode.
 Perhaps not all functions were available.
-Or they were limited to a small number of components or data sets.
+Or there were limits such as a small number of components or data sets.

-The Beta step focuses on getting the tool recognised as Approved for use within the MOJ.
-This typically requires funding, technical support, and more formal evaluation within a Triage process.
-The process is based on the Project Triage process, described [here](https://intranet.justice.gov.uk/guidance/it-services/approvals-to-spend/).
+This step focuses on getting the tool recognised as Approved for use within the MOJ.
+This typically requires:

+- funding
+- technical support
+- more formal evaluation

+The evaluation process uses the MOJ project triage process, described [here](https://intranet.justice.gov.uk/guidance/it-services/approvals-to-spend/).

+*Outline*

+- need information about administration capability for 'approve' or higher

-For more help with the Beta step, contact your Line Manager and your Tech Support team.
+For more help with this step, contact your Line Manager and your Tech Support team.

-<a id="gamma"></a>
+<a id="assured"></a>

-### Gamma
+### Assure

-The Gamma step focuses on a technical and information assurance evaluation.
-This is to help ensure that the technical characteristics, constraints and capabilities are fully understood.
-This helps with on-going support and strategic planning, now that the OIT is being added to the portfolio of tactical and operational tools.
+This step focuses on a technical and information assurance evaluation.
+This ensures that the technical characteristics, constraints and capabilities are understood.
+It also helps with on-going support and strategic planning.
+Successful completion of this step means that the OIT is added to the MOJ portfolio of tactical and operational tools.

-Not all OITs progress through the Gamma step.
+Not all OITs progress through this step.
 However, it provides a greater level of assurance and therefore confidence.

-For more help with the Gamma step, contact your Line Manager and your Tech Support team.
+For more help with this step, contact your Line Manager and your Tech Support team.

 ## Getting help